 • Lodge accommodation ( Twin share base) during the trek .

-• One experienced, educated, well trained, fluent English speaking, friendly, specialized in Everest region and government authorized trekking trekking guide and required porters ( one porter for two persons) etc.
+• One experienced, educated, well trained, fluent English speaking, friendly, specialized in Everest region and government authorized trekking trekking guide

 • All staff’s expenses as food, salary, insurance, equipments, accommodation etc.